-The Wine Society of Texas announces its 2017 Scholarship Grant Program Awards totaling $10,000 to students for assistance in wine and winery education, internship or field study in Texas, research work as it pertains to grape growing and wine making in the state of Texas.
+The Wine Society of Texas announces its 2018 Scholarship Grant Program Awards totaling $10,000 to students for assistance in wine and winery education, internship or field study in Texas, research work as it pertains to grape growing and wine making in the state of Texas

-Midland, Texas (8 September 2017) - The Wine Society of Texas (WST), a 501(c)3 non-profit educational organization, is pleased to announce that it will be awarding grants totaling $10,000 in support of four individuals from around the State.
+Midland, Texas (6 September 2018) - The Wine Society of Texas (WST), a 501(c)3 non-profit educational organization, is pleased to announce that it will be awarding grants totaling $10,000 in support of six individuals from around the State.
 These individuals are: (a) attending institutions in the State of Texas(b) studying viticulture and oenology, or (c) pursuing winery internships in Texas, or (d) involved with Texas winemaking or field studies / wine education, or (e) involved in promoting the education of grape growing and wine making in the State of Texas.

 This scholarship assistance program is consistent with the founding ideas of WST and its continued mission to enhance the appreciation of wines, foster the knowledge of oenology and viticulture, support charitable activities, and educate wine consumers throughout the State of Texas.
 The funding for the WST Scholarship Grant Program is provided through charitable donations, local WST Chapter fund raising events, and annual statewide wine events.

 Following is a summary of this year’s award recipients: